bump-sh/github-action/README.md

   <a href="https://bump.sh/users/sign_up">Sign up</a>
 </p>

 Bump is a Continuous Documentation Platform: it lets you keep your API doc always synchronized with your codebase.
-With this [Github Action](https://github.com/actions) you can automatically generate your API reference (with changelog and diff) on [Bump](https://bump.sh) from any [OpenAPI](https://github.com/OAI/OpenAPI-Specification) or [AsyncAPI](https://github.com/asyncapi/asyncapi) file.
+With this [Github Action](https://github.com/actions) you can automatically generate your API reference - with changelog and diff - on [Bump](https://bump.sh) from any [OpenAPI](https://github.com/OAI/OpenAPI-Specification) or [AsyncAPI](https://github.com/asyncapi/asyncapi) file.

 ## Table of contents